ewfx/aidhp-digital-alchemists/README.md

 Text Editor/IDE (VS Code, PyCharm, Jupyter Notebook) – Useful for writing and debugging the script.

 ## 🚧 Challenges We Faced
-Identifying Subscriptions Accurately
+**Identifying Subscriptions Accurately**

-Challenge: Subscription descriptions vary widely across banks and providers.
+<u>Challenge:</u> Subscription descriptions vary widely across banks and providers.
 A simple keyword search (NETFLIX|SPOTIFY|HULU) may not capture all subscriptions.

-Solution: Used case-insensitive str.contains() for broader detection but acknowledged the need for a more dynamic approach, such as integrating a financial API or machine learning-based categorization.
+**Solution:** Used case-insensitive str.contains() for broader detection but acknowledged the need for a more dynamic approach, such as integrating a financial API or machine learning-based categorization.

-Handling Missing or Inconsistent Data
+**Handling Missing or Inconsistent Data**

-Challenge: Real-world transaction data often has missing values (NaN) or inconsistent category labels.
+**Challenge:** Real-world transaction data often has missing values (NaN) or inconsistent category labels.

-Solution: Used na=False in str.contains() to prevent errors and ensured spending categories were properly grouped before analysis.
+**Solution:** Used na=False in str.contains() to prevent errors and ensured spending categories were properly grouped before analysis.

-Determining "High Spending" Categories
+**Determining "High Spending" Categories**

 Challenge: Defining what qualifies as high spending is subjective—just comparing with the mean might not be ideal.
 Some necessary expenses (e.g., rent) will always be high.